+Under Illinois law, judges must order parents to participate in mediation if they haven't agreed on a parenting plan as part of their divorce, or if they haven't been able to agree on changing or enforcing their existing plan.
 The state also requires local circuit courts in Illinois to have mediation programs for any cases involving custody, visitation, a child's relocation, or parenting time—whether the parents are married or not.
 The only exception for mandatory custody mediation is when there are "impediments" to the mediation process in a particular case (more below on those impediments).
-(Ill.
+(750 Ill.
+Comp.
+Stat. § 5/602.10(c); Ill.
 Sup.
 Ct.
-Rules 905, 923 (2022).)
+Rules, rule 905 (2023).)

 Depending on the county, local rules might also allow judges to order mediation of other issues in dissolution cases besides custody.
 In Cook County and Will County, for example, judges may order couples to mediate any contested divorce issue.
 When that happens in Cook County, spouses may claim they have a good reason for an exemption, but a judge will decide whether to overrule their objection.
 (Ill.
 Cook Co.
 Cir.
 Ct.
 Rule 13.4; Ill.
-12th Jud.
+Will Co.
 Cir.
 Ct.
-Rule 8.17 (2022).)
+Rules, rule 8.17 (2023).)

 The cost of divorce mediation can depend on a number of different factors in your situation, such as: